Sweet Potato Chicken Cottage Pie is a healthier version of one of the most popular British comfort foods - Ready in 30 min and veggie-loaded!

 - sea salt and pepper

-- 750g sweet potatoes, cut into chunks
+- 750 g sweet potatoes, cut into chunks

-- 1 tbsp semi-skimmed a2milk, warmed
+- 1 tablespoon semi-skimmed fresh milk, warmed

 - sea salt and pepper